cyshen11/cyshen11.github.io/_projects/sql-rag-app.md

 ## Step 3: Executing SQL query

-I developed the executor component [here](https://github.com/cyshen11/finance-chatbot/blob/main-sql-chatbot/components/executor.py){:target="\_blank"} to execute SQL query.
+I developed the executor component in [executor.py](https://github.com/cyshen11/finance-chatbot/blob/main-sql-chatbot/components/executor.py){:target="\_blank"} to execute SQL query.

 There is only 1 function, `execute_query`.
 This function will